 - Expand your global client base

-Benefit from our list of action items specific to software localization below, and be on your way to comprehensive software localization that can enhance your global business performance!
+If you’re looking to translate software, then you will benefit from our list of action items specific to software localization below, and be on your way to comprehensive software localization that can enhance your global business performance!